ibm-cloud-architecture/denim-compute/book/docs/development/capture.md

 ![](images/microservices-baca14.png)

 Back in `server.js` the callback function that was passed to the `BACAAccessor` method is invoked with the response.
-It first sets up some mappings in order to translate the BACA objects to ones that are expected by BAW and are defined in the OpenAPI interface of our microservice.
+It first sets up some mappings in order to translate the BACA objects to ones that are expected by BAW and are defined in the OpenAPI interface of our micro-service.

 ![](images/microservices-baca15.png)